peterhinch/micropython_ra8875/docs/DRIVER.md

 Additional methods:
  1. `calibrate` Args `xmin, ymin, xmax, ymax` Apply user-specified calibration values to future touchpanel readings.
-User-modified code in `tft_local.py` suppies the reported raw values for the top leftmost and bottom rightmost pixels.
+See below.
  2. `width` No args.
 Return display width in pixels.
  3. `height` No args.
 Return display height in pixels.
  4. `draw_pixel` Args `x, y, color` draw a single pixel.
  5. `get_pixel` Args `x, y` Return the RGB565 value of a pixel.

+### save_region

 Note that the `save_region` method is not guaranteed to work reliably: in my testing the chip does not return deterministic data.
 It seems to work well enough for the `Meter` control, but the `Slider` controls did not work well and have been rewritten to avoid using this feature.

+### Calibration

+The user runs `cal.py` to determine the reported coordinates of the top left and bottom right of the display.
+The code in `tft_local.py` is modified to call `.calibrate` with those values.

+This ensures that the GUI acquires corrected coordinates from the touch panel.